 Most foundation repair companies only offer one or two types of repair.
 Perma-Pier offers a customized solution, and will design a plan based on what is right for you—not for what type of “repair” we offer.
 Unlike many of our competitors, we offer multiple solutions, including: pressed concrete, steel piers, drilled piers, drainage, soil treatment, grading, pier and beam understructure work and retaining walls.

 Perma-Pier believes that the only approach to every foundation solution should be a custom approach, because there are multiple factors that contribute to the failure of a foundation.
 Some of these include:

-- Signs of problems you might be seeing: Stuck windows?
+- Signs of foundation problems you might be seeing.
+Stuck windows?
 Cracks in walls?
 Mold?
 Water leaks?
 Each sign could point to a unique issue that requires an entirely different approach to diagnosing and accurately repairing your foundation.

 - Environmental changes that may have occurred in your area: Has there been heavy rain?
 A severe drought?
 These environmental changes can play a role in damaging your foundation when they occur around your home.

 These are just some of the factors that need to be considered when deciding how to repair your foundation.
 Only after a thorough, no charge evaluation of your home’s foundation — and the soil underneath it — can an accurate repair plan and cost estimate be given.

 Perma-Pier backs up every foundation repair with a transferable warranty — one that covers the costs associated with subsequent inspections, adjustments or claims.